ArushiKumar11/DA312_VQA_Methods/medical_vqa/README.md

 ## Pre-trained Model

-You can download our pre-trained model from [link to your model] and place it in the `checkpoints` directory.
+You can download our pre-trained model from https://huggingface.co/arushiaro/medical_vqa_arushi and place it in the `checkpoints` directory.

-## Acknowledgments

 This project uses the following pre-trained models:
 - [flaviagiammarino/pubmed-clip-vit-base-patch32](https://huggingface.co/flaviagiammarino/pubmed-clip-vit-base-patch32) for image encoding
 - [cemilcelik/distilgpt2_pubmed](https://huggingface.co/cemilcelik/distilgpt2_pubmed) for language modeling

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.